Webschool-io/be-mean/apostila/mongodb/theory-nosql-EN.md

 This kind of database exists for a while now, it just didn't have this name.
 The term was created in 2009 by Eric Evans, a former worker at [Rackspace](http://www.rackspace.com/), in an event organized by Johan Oskarsson from [Last.fm](Last.fm).

-It doesn't mean that we can't use SQL in NoSQL.
-Some NoSQL database uses a kind of SQL.
-So how should we called?
-NoSQL sometimes is called Not Just SQL.
-But a better term would be:
+It doesn't mean that we can't use *SQL* in NoSQL.
+Some NoSQL database uses a *kind* of *SQL*.
+So how should we call?
+A better term would be:

 > NoREL database: No Relational database

 Historically NoSql was a good term because gave visibility to this kind of database.
-It was a good marketing, as JavaScript named after Java.
+It was a good marketing, like JavaScript be named after Java.

 As we know, relationals database have broad perspective, and everything that is generalist can't solve a specific problem in the best way possible.
-For this kind of specific problem we use NoSQL database, widely used in business intelligence projects, because NoSQL have 4 main characteristics.
+For this kind of specific problem we use NoSQL database, widely used in business intelligence projects.
+NoSQL have 4 main characteristics.

 - High Speed Data: lots of data coming very quickly, possibly from different locations.
 - Different kind of data: data storage that is structured, semi-structured and unstructured.